pcpmartins/Attention-score/README.md

 # Attention score

 Experimental utility for video attention score metric using a fusion of visual attention related features.
 Based on the [(OpenCV library of algorithms](https://opencv.org/).
-This code is just a proof of a concept.
+This code is just a proof of concept.

 ![figure 1](/images/screenshot.jpg)
 *figure 1 - Application Interface*